welpo/spectro/README.md

 Optional:

-* Set up the first lines of the script (config) to your likings.
+* Set up the first lines of the script (where the configuration is stored) to your liking.

 # Dependencies
 To run `spectro` you will need: